jzuniga-amd/rocm-libraries/projects/rocsolver/docs/conceptual/intro-rocsolver.rst

 *  ``GQR``: Generation of orthogonal matrix from QR factorization
 *  ``RFG``: Generation of Householder reflection
 *  ``EV`` and ``EVD``: Eigenvalue solver and Eigenvalue solver with divide & conquer approach

+Other examples of LAPACK-like computations performed in rocSOLVER:

 *  ``EVJ``: Jacobi iteration for Eigenvalue solver
+*  ``BLTTRF``: Triangular factorization of block tridiagonal matrices